greggelong/cfg_description/README.md

- Using Context free grammer to
+ Using Context free grammar to

 complete natural language tasks that are required of Grade 8